nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •best_director ('yes', 'no') <br />

 ### Linear Regression Model
-As mentioned at the beginning of this README, it was not feasible to build a high-performing linear regression model from this dataset.
+As mentioned in the introduction, it was not feasible to build a high-performing linear regression model from this dataset.
 First I built a linear regression model that attempts to predict movie ratings using just the 5 significant predictors, but its adjusted R-squared was only 0.2993.
-Then I decided to take an all-possible-models approach, whereby I would build one model for each possible subset of features.
+Then I decided to take an all-possible-models approach, whereby I built one model for each possible subset of features and kept the one which performed best.
 This was computationally feasible given that there were just 10 features to choose from (and therefore a mere 2^10=1024 possible models), but the adjusted R-squared only jumped to 0.3127.